 New Applicants: “Please describe a personal project you will initiate during your first year as a board member.

 Re-applying Board Members: “What do you feel you’ve contributed to the UC Merced Alumni Association during your time on the UCMAA Board?
 You can reference projects or initiatives specific to board service or projects in addition to your board service.
-What will you do for the next two years as a board member?”
+What will you do for the next three years as a board member?”

-Giving back to UC Merced is a factor in the application evaluation process, however the dollar amount and fund designation is not taken into consideration – only participation.
+Giving back to UC Merced is a factor in the application evaluation process, however, the dollar amount and fund designation is not taken into consideration – only participation.
 Alumni donors are weighted slightly more than non-donors since philanthropy is one priority of the association.
 All alumni can support UC Merced at giving.ucmerced.edu and will be counted as an alumni donor.

 Overall involvement and engagement as an alumnus is a key factor in the application evaluation process.